 5149.102 Notice of termination.

-The contracting officer shall notify the cognizant suspension and debarment official of all decisions to terminate a contractor for default.
-Send the notification to the suspension and debarment official in accordance with 5109.403.
-Include a copy of the contracting officer’s notice of termination for default or cause to the contractor in accordance with FAR 49.102(a).
+The Contracting officer shall notify the cognizant suspension and debarment official of all decisions to terminate a contractor for default.
+Send the notification to the suspension and debarment official in accordance with AFARS 5109.403.
+Include a copy of the Contracting officer’s notice of termination for default or cause to the contractor in accordance with FAR 49.102(a).

 5149.107 Audit of prime contract settlement proposals and subcontract settlements.